 This course offers a Christian perspective regarding the physical, emotional, and spiritual ramifications of the diversity that exists in society.
 Appreciation and respect for diversity in sexuality is developed.
 The course explores the positive, negative, and precautionary measures that enable rational and moral decisions while discovering God's gift of sexuality and individuality of each person.
-Offered alternate years: Spring 2017, 2019

 FM 401.
 Legal and Administrative Issues in Family Ministry.
-(CIP: 39.0702) 3 hours
+(CIP: 39.0702)